 Situated on the ground floor of the new Residences on M Street, in the heart of the West End just steps from Georgetown, Nobu Washington DC brings Chef Nobu Matsuhisa’s genre-defining cuisine to the nation’s Capital.
 With more than 11,000 square feet of space including the Bar & Lounge, Dining Room and Sushi Bar, and multiple private event spaces, Nobu DC presents the ideal setting to enjoy signatures like Black Cod with Miso and Yellowtail Sashimi Jalapeño alongside DC-inspired dishes and cocktails.

-Mixed reviews on food quality; some dishes praised while others were considered underwhelming or overpriced.
+Mixed reviews on food quality; some praised the sushi and signature dishes, while others found it underwhelming and overpriced.

-Service quality varied significantly; some customers reported exceptional service, while others experienced long waits and unprofessional behavior.
+Service experiences varied widely, with some customers noting attentive and friendly staff, while others reported long wait times and unprofessional behavior.

 Atmosphere